-Thankfully, CR said that there is no evidence that of security breaches on account of this particular D-Link camera weakness.
+Thankfully, CR said that there is no evidence of security breaches on account of this particular D-Link camera weakness.

 This issue is actually a common problem with security cameras.
 Many people don’t realize that they also typically have web interfaces for remote access.
 The problem is that these usually ship with default credentials that are the same across all units.